cars10/elasticvue/README.md

 [Screenshots](https://elasticvue.com/features)

-**Elasticvue** is a free and open-source gui for elasticsearch that you can use to search and filter your clusters.
+**Elasticvue** is a free and open-source gui for elasticsearch that you can use to manage the data in your cluster.
 It has full support for elasticsearch versions `8.x`, `7.x` and `6.8`.
 Check the [FAQ](https://github.com/cars10/elasticvue/wiki/FAQ) for more details.